zzaimeche/saltwikiclone/How-to-promote-the-Salt-packages.md

 Your check-list for the diffs:

 - all new changelog entries are placed on top of the current ones
-- all new entries you've added are there
+- all new changelog entries you've added are there
 - all new patches you've added are there
 - all patches you've removed are also removed
 - nothing else is happening that you didn't do (gets removed or added)